craigbrinkerhoff/CONUS_ephemeral/README.md

 # Ephemeral stream water contributions to United States drainage networks

-This repo contains the pipeline to reproduce our assessment of ephemeral streams in the contiguous United States.
+This repo contains the pipeline for our assessment of ephemeral streams in the contiguous United States.
 It uses `targets` to launch (and monitor) a fully reproducible pipeline in `R` on an HPC.
 For more on using `targets`, see [here](https://books.ropensci.org/targets/).
 Pipeline parameters are described and assigned in the *_targets.R* script.

 We also knit the entire manuscript in `RMarkdown` for reproducibility.
 Note that the actual target objects are not included and so to do this, you would need to rerun the entire pipeline.